In-depth analysis of music structure as a text network: Deep Learning analyses

-Figure 4(a) displays the result of task (1) in which the test accuracy of CNN is above 80\% when using 42 scales and 1.9 seconds of information.
-As for task (2), we systematically increase the percentage of words that are randomly removed from a text to see if a trained CNN either changes or reaffirms its prediction.
-The Softmax layer in a CNN can convert features into probabilities for predicting labels \cite{SOFT}, which allow us to compute Shannon entropy for three periods.
-By analyzing 1000 samples from each period, we find in Fig. 4(b) that the accuracy of the Baroque and Beethoven samples decrease with more deletions.
-In contrast, the accuracy of the Romantic samples improves.
-This means that the CPP music before the Romantic period emphasized a more rigorous pursuit of musical form, and the coordination between the different musical elements did not allow for arbitrary disruptions\cite{RM1}.
-In order for CNN to understand the characteristics of word distribution in a 2D EEN, we use grad CAM to extract the significant locations from the CNN \cite{GRA1}.
-Grad CAM, through the concept of back propagation, allows us to explore the scoring criteria for labeling\cite{GRA2}, see Fig. 4(c).
-In Fig. 4(d), we used Skewness to calculate and plot the score histogram by averaging over the samples.
-By calculating the skewness of the score histogram in grad-CAM, we can determine that the two periods before the Romantic period did not have as many prominent features.
-This also means that the features were considered in a more holistic manner and were composed of lower scores.
-Additionally, the score distribution during the Romantic period is closer to Gaussian.
-Classical period composers, such as Beethoven, are seen as the successors of Baroque composers so they should show similar traits.
-The fact that this conclusion is reproduced in Fig. 4 vindicates the strength and accuracy of our approach.
-Details of the deep learning models for image processing are listed in SM: Sec.
-III \cite{SM}.
+In addition to answering how many words are required to distinguish musical periods, we are ready to address question (4).
+Figure 6(a) summarizes the accuracy for different sizes of 2D EEN which shows that, to obtain a test accuracy exceeding 80\%, a minimum requirement is 42-note/1.9-second for task (1).
+As for task (2), we systematically increase the percentage of words removed from a text until a trained CNN changes its prediction.
+The Softmax layer in a CNN can convert features into probabilities for predicting labels \cite{SOFT}, which allow us to compute Shannon entropy for these three periods.
+By analyzing 1000 samples from each period, we find in Fig. 7(b) that the accuracy of the Baroque and Beethoven samples decrease with more deletions.
+Surprisingly, the accuracy of the Romantic samples improves.
+This can be interpreted from hindsight as that the CPP music before the Romantic period emphasized a more rigorous pursuit of musical form and, therefore, allows less tolerance for arbitrary disruptions \cite{RM1} in the coordination between different musical elements.
+In order to understand the characteristics of word distribution in a 2D EEN, we use grad CAM to extract the significant locations from the CNN \cite{GRA1}.
+Grad CAM, through the concept of back propagation, allows us to explore the scoring criteria for labeling \cite{GRA2}, as shown in Fig. 7(c).